Moscow Does Not Believe in Tears: Part One

+Part Two

-Twenty years later, in 1978, Katerina is a newly appointed CEO of a large factory.
-She drives a car, a sign of privileged status in the Soviet Union, and lives with her teen-age daughter in a nice apartment.
+In 1978, Katerina is a newly appointed CEO of a large factory.
+She drives a car, a sign of privileged status in the Soviet Union, and lives with her teenage daughter in a nice apartment.
 She, Lyudmila and Antonina are still close.
-Lyudmila has divorced Sergei, who has quit playing hockey because of problems with alcohol; she works at a dry-cleaning and still looks for a bridegroom (preferably a general).
-Antonina is still married to Nikolai; with three teen-age children, they are a loving and harmonious family.
+Lyudmila has divorced Sergei, who has quit playing hockey because of problems with alcohol; she works at a dry-cleaning and still looks for a bridegroom (preferably a General).
+Antonina is still married to Nikolai; with three teenage children, they are a loving and harmonious family.
 Katerina dates a married man, but her private life is not happy.

 Returning home on a local train, Katerina meets Gosha, who starts a conversation with her after she notices his dirty shoes.
 Gosha is an intelligent tool-and-die maker in a research institute, where his instrument maintenance skills are an enormously valued help to his scientist coworkers.
 Katerina starts dating him, yet she does not tell him that she is a factory CEO as Gosha believes that a woman should not make more money than her husband.

-As their romance progresses, Rudolf, who changed his westernized name for a now-fashionable russified Rodion, but still works as a TV cameraman, unexpectedly reenters Katerina's life, and tells her he wants to meet his daughter.
+As their romance progresses, Rudolf, who changed his westernized name for a now-fashionable Russified Rodion, but still works as a TV cameraman, unexpectedly reenters Katerina's life, and tells her he wants to meet his daughter.
 Katerina curtly tells him that she does not want to see him again, but he shows up uninvited at her apartment and tells Gosha and Aleksandra about the interview, revealing Katerina's executive position (and high salary) to Gosha.
 Gosha's pride is hurt, and he leaves the apartment.
 Unable to stop him, Katerina reveals to Aleksandra that Rudolf is her father.